Latand/MedSyncWebApp/mkdocs/docs/configuration.md

 !!! warning "Warning - Ngrok"
     If you're using Ngrok, you need to update the `VITE_REACT_APP_API_URL` with the Ngrok BACKEND DOMAIN.

-    Otherwise, this will be your same owned domain.
+    Otherwise, this have to be your same [owned purchased domain](https://docs.medsync.botfather.dev/dependencies-initialization/#acquiring-a-domain).
     In the latter case, the **nginx will proxy the requests to the backend using the same domain**.

+!!! tip "Local Testing"
+    You can write `VITE_REACT_APP_API_URL=http://localhost:3779` if you're testing the project locally.